hullcss/hullcss-site-jet/CONTRIBUTING.md

 Thank you for contributing to this repository, before submitting any changes please read our general guidelines [here](https://github.com/hullcss/contributing)

-There are many ways to get started
+There are many ways to get started.
+This guide assumes you have both `git` and `gh` installed on your system

 ## Via the Command Line